joereynolds/the-check-republic/README.md

 Example configuration:
 ```
 return {
-    notifier: 'notify-send'
+    notifier = 'notify-send'
 }
 ```

 This file is optional.
 If not specified, it will fall back to using `notify-send`.

 ## Beginning the service